 - Are they breathing?
 If not, you need to check their airways (mouth and nose) and begin mouth-to-mouth resuscitation.

-Once you have checked the above, call an ambulance on '000'.
-If you're unsure on how to do mouth-to-mouth or Cardiopulmonary Resuscitation, emergency services can instruct you over the phone.
+Once you’ve checked the above, call 000 (or 112 from a mobile) for an ambulance.
+If you're unsure about how to do mouth-to-mouth resuscitation or CPR, emergency services can instruct you over the phone.

-If someone has harmed themselves intentionally, get medical help immediately.
-If the person does not want to be helped or is likely to be violent then ring the police immediately on '000'
+If someone has deliberately harmed themselves, get medical help immediately.
+This could involve visiting a medical centre or an emergency department, depending on how severe the injury is.
+If the person doesn’t want to be helped or is likely to be violent, then ring the police immediately on 000 (or 112 on a mobile).

-If the person is happy to go to hospital, then it is best if you call an ambulance on '000'
+If the person agrees to go to hospital, then it’s best if you call an ambulance on 000 (or 112 on a mobile).

-At the hospital, after they have been physically checked, they will usually be assessed by a mental health professional.
-In big hospitals this person will probably be a psychiatrist.
-Check out the fact sheet all about health professionals here
+At the hospital, after the person has been physically checked, they will usually be assessed by a mental health professional.
+In larger hospitals, this person will probably be a psychiatrist.